Add copy/paste R and Matlab code snippet for downloading a DataONE package

 In the Metadata View, add a small textbox where the user can copy/paste R code that will download the current package from DataONE.

-#5 Updated by Chris Jones over 4 years ago
+#5 Updated by Chris Jones about 5 years ago

 I think this a great idea, and we can provide a Matlab snippet.
 However, it requires that the person has installed the Matlab DataONE Toolbox first for the snippet to work.
 We don't have an automated way to install the toolbox in Matlab, and in fact Matlab needs to be restarted on the first installation.
 We should probably discuss how to go about this.

-#6 Updated by Peter Slaughter over 4 years ago
+#6 Updated by Peter Slaughter about 5 years ago

 The complete R program to download a package from KNB, for example: